Gender inequality in South Korea: Gender-based violence

 Gender-based violence is a result of the manifestation of unequal power relations between women and men.
 Gender-based crimes rely on inequalities of gender and further force women into a subordinate position.
 Violence against women is a global problem, and one that continues to pervade South Korean contemporary society.
 For example, women are statistically more likely to become a victim of intimate partner violence and dating violence in South Korea.
-In 2019, it was estimated that at least one woman was ‘killed or nearly killed by her male partner every 1.8 days’.
+In 2019, Korea Women's Hot Line's analysis of crimes reported by the media shows at least one woman was killed or nearly killed by her male partner every 1.8 days.

 The Gangnam Station murder occurred in 2016 when a man murdered a woman he had never met before, claiming it was out of a general hatred for women.
-This incident shed light on the issue of violence against women within South Korean society, and encouraged increased amounts of discourse on the lack of gender equality and prevalent misogyny in Korea.
-The memorial united many South Korean women and encouraged them to take a stand against gender inequality.